IconJar/IJSVG/README.md

 It also supports the NSPasteboards writing protocol, an IJSVG object can be put onto the pasteboard and application like Sketch and Photoshop can paste them into the document as vector objects (generated PDF's on the fly).

-Example app
-====
-There is an example application provided, it will generate this test bed for SVG's

-The example screen contains six SVG's rendered in individual views, from left to right.
-* First example shows transforms and colours
-* Second example shows linear gradients
-* Third example shows defined paths being reused
-* Forth example shows transforms such as translate being used and stroke colours
-* Fith example shows clip paths being used
-* Sixth example shows dashed stroke array's being used

 Quick Start
 ====
 Add all the IJSVG library files into your project, import the IJSVG.h into the files you wish to use the SVG's.
 The easiest way to